-My type of Cerebral Palsy is know as Right Hemiplegia.
+My type of Cerebral Palsy is known as Right Hemiplegia.
 This means that my right side is affected and is prone to ache at random times in my life for unknown periods of time (I’ve had pain for three weeks at the time I am writing this post).
 However, it differs on the temperature front too.

-Along with seasons, I would like to talk about my experience with temperature testing.
+Along with the seasons, I would like to talk about my experience with temperature testing.
 Like you would do for a bath.

 My CP and The Season

 I’m quite lucky in one respect.
-I’m european, not only that, I live in the UK.
+I’m European, not only that, I live in the UK.
 This means that we don’t usually have extremes of weather (despite popular misconception and the last month or so).
 When we do get them, they are probably years in between.

 If you asked me which season is worse I wouldn’t be able to tell you.
 They both affect me in different ways.
 Though, despite all the pain, I think I would rather have the effects of winter than summer.

 The hot summer season just stops me.
 I’m not in pain, unlike winter, I am just very very tired.
 I feel sticky and yucky and I cannot move.
 The second I go outside and the temperatures are reaching for the mid 20 centigrade, I am already looking for somewhere to sit down.
 Immediately, I need a drink.

 I know other people feel the intensity of the heat too but I doubt that they need a drink within seconds.
 That, I promise you is what it is like for me.
 I also cannot travel further than a few yards in this heat and it takes me a lot longer to do so—and I am not a fast walker as it is.